Youtube-Hackers/YTLite/README.md

 # YTLite
-A custom Frontend for YouTube
+A simple custom Frontend for YouTube